tadaspetra/website/src/content/posts/2024/quit-smartphone.md

 Before I tell you about the logistics and my experience, I want to explain why I have been so obsessed with not scrolling and what the big deal is.

 To be honest, I’m not entirely sure.
 But something inside me absolutely hates myself whenever I get caught in one of those loops.
-My wife, for example, has all those apps (that I have grown to despise) and uses them normally., Sometimes, she gets caught in one of those loops, but here’s the crazy thing: she doesn’t beat herself up about it; she keeps living and doesn’t worry about it.
+My wife, for example, has all those apps (that I have grown to despise) and uses them normally.
+Sometimes, she gets caught in one of those loops, but here’s the crazy thing: she doesn’t beat herself up about it; she keeps living and doesn’t worry about it.
 She never falls into the trap of it happening consistently, where it’s affecting her life.

-I guess she’s just built different.
+I guess she’s just built differently.

 I see it completely differently.
 Every time I get caught in the loop, I waste a precious amount of my short time on this earth doing something that I will not remember five minutes from now.
 It’s worse than any drugs or hangover for me because, at least for those, I can remember (hopefully) a crazy or fun time.